The Impact of PTSD on Relationships and Social Interactions

 Seek Professional Support:

-Don’t hesitate to seek help from therapists or support groups for PTSD or social anxiety.
+Don’t hesitate to seek help from therapists or support groups.
 Seasons in Malibu provides expert care to guide you through this process.

 Encourage Understanding and Acceptance:

-Promote understanding and acceptance in your social circle by educating friends and family about PTSD and how it affects social interactions.
+Promote understanding and acceptance in your social circle by educating friends and family and how it affects social interactions.

 Take the First Step Towards Recovery